 Unlike other Brill Building songwriters like Neil Sedaka and Neil Diamond, Carole King had a difficult time translating her successful songwriting into a successful recording career.
 Her answer song to Neil Sedaka's top 10 hit "Oh Carol" (entitled "Oh Neil") didn't make any waves on the charts.
-She did had a modest hit with "It Might As Well Rain Until September," which peaked at number 22 on the pop charts in 1962, but other than this, her recording career was put on hold in the '60s.
+She did have a modest hit with "It Might As Well Rain Until September," which peaked at number 22 on the pop charts in 1962, but other than this, her recording career was put on hold in the '60s.

 The '70s proved to be a different thing entirely.
 Starting with her 1971 album "Tapestry," her recording career blossomed.
-"Tapestry" has sold 22 million copies worldwide and includes her number one smash "It's Too Late" as well as her version of the groundbreaking James Taylor hit "You've Got A Friend."
+"Tapestry" has sold over 22 million copies worldwide and includes her number one smash "It's Too Late" as well as her version of the groundbreaking James Taylor hit "You've Got A Friend."
 Carole continued a successful chart career throughout the '70s and early '80s.

-Gerry Goffin, whom divorced Carole King in 1968 after becoming the parents of future singer-songwriter Louise Goffin, has continued a career in the music industry well into the 21st century.
+Gerry Goffin, who divorced Carole King in 1968 after becoming the parents of future singer-songwriter Louise Goffin, has continued a career in the music industry well into the 21st century.
 He continued collaborating with Carole after their divorce but also worked with many other songwriters, such as Barry Goldberg and Michael Masser.
 Later top 10 hits composed by Goffin include "I've Got To Use My Imagination" by Gladys Knight and The Pips, "Theme From Mahogany" by Diana Ross, "Saving All My Love For You" by Whitney Houston and "Miss You Like Crazy" by Natalie Cole.
-Gerry also was one of the first people in the music business to notice the talents of Kelly Clarkston whom he hired to do demo work before she auditioned for American Idol in 2001.
+Gerry also was one of the first people in the music business to notice the talents of Kelly Clarkson whom he hired to do demo work before she auditioned for American Idol in 2001.

-Earl-Jean McCree, one of the members of the Cookies, went solo later in 1964 and had one pop hit, the Goffin/King penned “I’m Into Something Good”, which peaked at number 38 in August of that year.
+Earl-Jean McCree, one of the members of the Cookies, went solo later in 1964 and had one pop hit, the Goffin/King penned “I’m Into Something Good,” which peaked at number 38 in August of that year.
 But, once again, the British Invasion dominated as Herman’s Hermits took the same song a couple of months later into the top 20 to launch their extensive US chart career.
 The Cookies then reformed and released their last, but unsuccessful, record on Warner Brothers in 1967.

 British "Please Please Me" album

-Just over three hours were required to finish the album, being that the Beatles had to immediately go back on the road the next day to continue their first national tour with Helen Shapiro.
+Just over three hours were required to finish the album, being that The Beatles had to immediately go back on the road the next day to continue their first national tour with Helen Shapiro.
 Between approximately 9:00 and 9:30 pm, four takes of the song were performed, although the first was deemed the best.
-This again was a fully live recording with no overdubs or edits.
+This was a fully live recording with no overdubs or edits.
 The faded ending to the song was done on February 25th during the remix stage.

 The Beatles with Pete Best, 1962